 Enter the e-mail address to which you want completed forms to be sent.

-Select the Advanced submit service if you have a trial or paid license for it, or select the Free service that is included with your SpreadsheetConverter license.
+Select the Advanced submit service if you have a trial or paid license for it, or select the Free submit service that is included with your SpreadsheetConverter license.
+The main difference between the two is that the Advanced service stores each form in a database, and formats the e-mail you get for each form submission exactly like the web form, which makes processing the form a lot easier.

 If you closed the spreadsheet, open it again so that it is visible in Excel.

-SpreadsheetConverter can generate the web page in different formats, depending on your needs.
-You may later want to convert your own spreadsheets for other environments, e.g. for iPhone or Android smartphones, for Windows web servers with ASP.NET, or in Flash format.
-Select “Html” for this tutorial.
+SpreadsheetConverter has different “flavors”, i.e. it can generate the web page in different formats, depending on your needs.
+You convert your own spreadsheets for more than one technical environment.
+Select Html for this tutorial.

-Ensure that there are only “Information” messages in the “Errors” panel.
-If you have any other messages, don’t hesitate to contact our Help Center.
+Ensure that there are only “Information” messages in the Errors tab.
+If you have any other messages, don’t hesitate to press the Help me! button to report your problem to our Help Center.

-Verify that the title for the page (in the window title or in the browser tab) is the web page title you set in the Workbook settings.
+Verify that the title of the page (in the window title or in the browser tab) is the web page title you set in the Workbook settings.

 To test your new form, enter a name in the “Name” field and an e-mail address in the “Email” field.
 Press the “Submit” button.
 (The text on the button is defined in the “Configure Text” section of the preferences and may be different in your setup.)